 Knowing the answers to these questions will help you to shape a movement that people can get behind (think freedom, adventure, peace, health, happiness, success, etc.), which will form the foundation for your brand community.

-The most important thing about building a community on social media is to make sure that the hashtag you settle on is completely original, so you're not confused with someone's else's brand, group or community.
+The most important thing about building a community on social media is to make sure that the hashtag you settle on is completely original, so you're not confused with someone's else's brand,

 If used properly, hashtags have the power to make your posts and content more discoverable in searches, to contribute to your brand's relevancy, and to promote and increase social media engagement with users and potential customers.